kkevinchou/KNetwork/README.md

 Features
 --------

-* Client/Server communication
+* Client/Server message-based communication
 * Broadcasting server messages to all clients
-* Disregard unintended messages (based on a protocol id)
+* Extendable messaging system
-* Discard old and stale messages that are not marked as reliable
+* Discard badly formatted messages
 * The option to send reliable messages.
 If a message is dropped during transmission (i.e. timesout) it is resent until an acknowledgement is received
-* Extendable message classes
+* Discard old and stale messages that are not marked as reliable

 Usage
 --------